mirfan899/sppas/Packager/doc/03_annotations/37_syllabification.md

-The couples phoneme/class are made of 3 columns: the first column is the key-word PHONCLASS, the second column is the phoneme symbol, the third column is the class symbol.The constraints on this definition are:
+The couples phoneme/class are made of 3 columns: the first column is the key-word PHONCLASS, the second column is the phoneme symbol, the third column is the class symbol.
+The constraints on this definition are:

 * a pause is mentioned with the class-symbol #,
 * a class-symbol is only one upper-case character, except:
     * the character X if forbidden;
-    * the characters V and W are used for vowels.
+    * the characters V and W are reserved for vowels.

 The second part of the configuration file contains the rules.
 The first column is a keyword, the second column describes the classes between two vowels and the third column is the boundary location.
 The first column can be:

-* `GENRULE`,
+* `GENRULE`
-* `EXCRULE`, or
+* `EXCRULE`
 * `OTHRULE`.

 In the third column, a 0 means the boundary is just after the first vowel, 1 means the boundary is one phoneme after the first vowel, etc.
-Here are some examples, corresponding to the rules described in this paper for spontaneous French:
+Here are some examples of the file for French language:

 * `GENRULE VXV 0`
 * `GENRULE VXXV 1`